-This basic and applied research effort has been funded by ONR, TATRC, USAMRMC and the Infinite Hero Foundation.
-Collaborators include JoAnn Difede, Weill Cornell Medical Center; Barbara Rothbaum, Emory University; and Virtually Better, Inc.
+This project has been funded by ONR, TATRC, USAMRMC and the Infinite Hero Foundation.
+Collaborators include JoAnn Difede, Weill Cornell Medical Center; Barbara Rothbaum, Emory University; Greg Reger, Veterans Affairs; Chris Meek, SoldierStrong Foundation; and Virtually Better, Inc.

 In addition to the visual stimuli presented in the VR head-mounted display, directional 3D audio, vibrations and smells are delivered into the simulation to provide enhanced fidelity of recall.
 Specially-trained clinicians control the stimulus presentation via a separate “Wizard of Oz” interface, and are in full audio contact with the patient at all times.